CharlesO55/GDPROG2-Elden_Rogue/readme.txt

 Every known bug and cause:

-1. [FIXED] Game will crash when freeing pHead of area floors
+1. [semi-FIXED] Game will crash when freeing pHead of area floors.
+(Still crashes on first startup but works fine on proceeding runs.)
 2. [FIXED] Game will crash when pHead is existing and assigned to a new floor array
 3. Initializing floor arrays can crash.
 Cause is unknown.
 (Area 0, 1, & 6 work fine)
 4. [FIXED] Change floors is not persistent.
 The floor changes in the function but doesn't persist when changeFloors function ends
-5. None of the save/load functions work.
+5. [IMPLEMENTED] None of the save/load functions work.
 Not implemented within time

 Other stuff
 1. Dodge rate calcultation from MP specs doesn't seem to be correct.
 Told to randomly generate int from 1-100 but dodge rate calc is a decimal.
 (Dodge rate will always fail)